 This Briefing Note explains how the budget and precept were set for the financial year 2020-2021, and includes highlights of the council's spending plans for the next year.

 The parish of St Keyne lies on the edge of the Looe valley between the parishes of Liskeard (to the north and east) and Duloe (to the south and west).
 It is one of the smallest parishes in the country.
 In the 16th century it consisted of one estate, Lametton, which in 1911 was divided into separate lots and sold to individual buyers.

 The village of St Keyne has a railway station, the 'St Keyne Wishing Well Halt', on the branch line to Looe.
+You can read a short history of the well that the Liskeard Old Cornwall Society has written.
 The St Keyne Village Hall and Social Club hosts a variety of activities and events and there is a large recreation ground on the outskirts of the village.

 The Church of St. Keyne on the southern edge of the village dates back to the 15th and early 16th centuries and there are indications that, in earlier times, a Norman church once stood at St Keyne.

 Saint Keyne is said to be responsible for the construction of St Keyne’s Well, situated just outside the village, which was the old baptismal well.
 In Victorian times the holy well at St Keyne had the reputation of conferring supremacy to the marriage partner who first tasted it.